 In California, unpaid internships are legal as long as the employer follows specific rules and requirements.
 For starters, the intern must be the primary beneficiary and not the employer.
 The law recognizes the need for students to gain valuable work experience in their chosen field before they graduate.
 Thus, the law allows students to “buy” this experience with their labor.

-However, small businesses and large corporations alike must do their due diligence when hiring and employing unpaid interns.
+However, your employer does not get a free pass.
+It must follow strict rules when hiring and employing unpaid interns.
 Failure to do so could violate national and state labor laws.
-Unpaid interns who believe an employer has used their labor unfairly can discuss their concerns with an experienced California employment lawyer.
+Unpaid interns who believe their employer has used their labor unfairly can discuss their concerns with an experienced California employment lawyer.

 Primary Beneficiary Test